harpooooooon/RShiny-Dashboard-for-Twitter-Analysis/README.md

 The following plots are produced via the plotly library and are therefore fully interactive in any internet browser.
 I encourage any user of the application to tinker with the application available at: https://nipunjeet-singh-gujral.shinyapps.io/Shiny_App_v2/.
 Enjoy.

 #### In the near future:
-* Will be adding another tab with express intent of including sentiment analysis
+* Will be adding another tab to including sentiment analysis.
-*  Be adding another tab with express intent  of including network analysis
+* Will bee adding another tab including network analysis between individuals and their respective followers
 #### Warning:

  * As the code stands, importing a copy into R will not result in a functioning application, unless you can produce